giellalt/giellalt.github.io/SharedResources.md

 digits, symbols and punctuation.
 These resources are named according to target language group, or after the language from which the resource is mainly taken.

-This is a very recent addition, and more details about how to set up and use shared resources will be added soon.
+Documentation on how to set up and use shared resources can be found [here](lang/common/SharedResources.md).

 There is also **giella-core**, which contains shared build instructions and utilities for all languages.